 We Are Given Choices In Our Recovery

 Principle: Good Judgment: The act or process of the mind in comparing the ideas to find agreement or disagreement and find the truth

 When we make amends, we are acknowledging our past wrongs.
 We are asking what we have to do to correct a situation.
-We are not looking for absolution from someone, but seeking settlement where possible.
+However, we are not asking for absolution from someone, but seeking settlement and closure where possible.
 We use good judgment in the process and do not make amends with a simple, “I’m sorry” and hope that is enough.

 We’re prudent or cautious when we decide who we make direct amends to – those that are appropriate.
 For instance, if we had affairs, it might not be right to make direct amends to the spouse if they were unaware of the relationship.
 Rather, an indirect amend where we decide and follow through on a commitment to stop having affairs would serve all.